VIGGU-7/pterodactyl-api/readme.md

 ## Pterodactyl API
 This project provides a streamlined and efficient way to interact with the [Pterodactyl Panel API](https://pterodactyl.io/).
-It allows developers to manage servers, users, and other resources using Python.
+It allows developers to manage servers and other resources using Python.
 ## Features
 - Authentication with API keys.
 - Supports both application-level and client-level APIs.